 - To speed up the drying process, place frosted cookies in front of a fan.

 - Freezing Royal Icing: Place frosting in a freezer bag or other covered container in the freezer for up to 12 hours.
 Before re-using, re-whip icing and add small amounts of water until you reach the correct consistency.

-Buttercream frosting is a tasty sugar cookie classic.
+Another great option is Buttercream frosting.
+It's a tasty sugar cookie classic.
 It doesn’t set quite as shiny and clean as royal icing, but the taste can not be beat.
 You can keep the frosting plain white vanilla, or color and flavor however you’d like!
-A few of our favorite flavors include Eggnog Buttercream, Lemon Buttercream and Cinnamon Buttercream.
+A few of our favorite flavors include Classic Buttercream, Eggnog Buttercream, Lemon Buttercream and Cinnamon Buttercream.

 - ½ cup Butter (room temperature)